gdalba/essencias/content/en/poetry/noticiasdofrontii.md

 the things that kill us from the inside.<br>
 No tanks, no gunfire, no grenades,<br>
 just the weight of waking up to yet another morning<br>
-without reason, without purpose, without coffee.”<br>
+without reason, without purpose, without coffee.<br>

 There are those who’ve already lost hope —<br>
 deserters of their own minds,<br>